 In spite of Republicans who decided to skate

 Perhaps, you guys might slumber on that one about not being a chump.

-Posted in Barack Obama, Conservatives, Democrats, Education, Gender Issues, Hilary Clinton, Latin America, Liberals, Military, Multicultural, Peace, Politics, Republicans, Ron Paul, Rudy Giuliani, World News
+Posted in Barack Obama, Conservatives, Democrats, Donald Trump, Education, Gender Issues, Hilary Clinton, Human Rights, Liberals, Multicultural, Peace, Politics, Religion, Republicans, United States, US Foreign Policy, War, World News